 The short delay gave the teams a headache with strategy.
 As well as energy management calculations as the clock continued to count down.

 When the cars eventually returned to the track, the time lost during the red flag period was added.
 Thereby maintaining the 45-minute (plus one lap) format.
 As well as setting-up a frantic finale.

 In addition, as the drivers started another tour of the track with seconds to spare, all eyes were on the battery levels.
 Especially and the number of laps remaining.
 It quickly became apparent that some teams wouldn’t make it to the end.
 I mean because they weren’t taking into account the extra lap after the clock hits zero.

 So the Nissan e.dams duo of Rowland and Sebastien Buemi were defenseless and agonisingly dropped to the back of the field.
 Then having been running in second and fourth.
 Therefore, the beneficiaries of others misfortune were Antonio Felix da Costa and Edoardo Mortara.
 Finally and rounding-out the podium places.

 Despite crossing the line in second, Wehrlein didn’t get to stand on the podium after picking-up a five-second penalty for cutting the chicane and gaining an advantage in close quarters with di Grassi.

 Almost edging his way on to the podium, Jerome D’Ambrosio scythed up the order in a valiant effort to finish fourth and move back to the top of the standings.

-With four different winners in as many races, the title fight is wide open and perfectly poised as Formula E arrives in Asia for the HKT Hong Kong E-Prix on March 10 – round five of the 2018/19 ABB FIA Formula E Championship.
+With four different winners in as many races, the title fight is wide open and perfectly poised.
+Especially as Formula E arrives in Asia.
+All for the HKT Hong Kong E-Prix on March 10.
+That’s round five of the 2018/19 ABB FIA Formula E Championship.